iceland south west skogafoss tiny figure istk

-Geography School Trip to Iceland
+Geography School Trip to Iceland Iceland

-5 days from £1035pp
+5 Days from £1035pp

 based on 36 students and 4 free teacher places, Sep-Dec 2023 excluding key school holiday peak dates

 When it comes to raw physical geography, no other destination can match the diversity of Iceland.
-You’ll discover geothermal and tectonic activity, powerful waterfalls, rugged coastlines, glaciers and volcanoes: Iceland is truly a geographer’s paradise.
+You’ll discover geothermal and tectonic activity, powerful waterfalls, rugged coastlines, glaciers and volcanoes.
+Iceland is truly a geographer’s paradise.

 What's included